koppen/redmine-pepper-theme/README.md

 Installing
 ----------

-Using git, you can simply clone the theme into your Redmine theme dir like so:
+Using git, you can simply clone the theme into your Redmine theme directory like so:

     $ cd /path/to/redmine/public/themes
     $ git clone http://github.com/koppen/redmine-pepper-theme.git pepper